 The meet will be held Saturday, Jan.
 12, at the Cadet Field House.

-Bob Graf is entering his ninth season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's horizontal jumpers.
+Bob Graf is in his 12th season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's horizontal jumpers.

 As the former coach of the Falcons’ high jumpers, the 2012 season proved to be a banner year for Graf and his athletes.
-Air Force claimed the program's first-ever indoor and outdoor conference titles in the high jump, as well as five of the event's six all-conference selections.
+Air Force claimed the program’s first-ever indoor and outdoor conference titles in the high jump, as well as five of the event’s six all-conference selections.
 Kobi Rex won the MW title and paced the Falcons to a sweep of all three medals at the indoor meet, while Zach Wood claimed the league’s outdoor title and led Air Force to three of the top-four finishes.
 In addition, Rex became the first Falcon since 1997 to clear the seven-foot mark, while recording the second-highest clearance in MW Indoor Championship Meet history.

-Over the past three years, four members of the women's team have debuted on the program's top-10 list, including Regan Rogers' Freshman Class Record of 5'8" - the second-best jump in Academy history.
+Four members of the women’s team debuted on the program’s top-10 list during Graf's tenure, including Regan Rogers, who set a Freshman Class Record and cleared the second-best jump in Academy history (5'8") in 2010.